 THE SMARTPHONE MARKET is becoming increasingly competitive, make it harder and harder for buyers to choose which handset is right for them.

-With smartphone buyers being spoiled for choice, we have compiled a list of our favourite smartphones available for you to buy, so you can see which one best fits your needs - whether you're after a smartphone with a high-resolution display like the Galaxy S6 or LG G4, or a phone that will protect you from government snooping like Silent Circle's Blackphone.
+With buyers being spoiled for choice, we've compiled a list of our favourite smartphones available for you to buy, so you can see which one best fits your needs - whether you're after a smartphone with a high-resolution display like the Galaxy S6 or LG G4, a phone with a physial keyboard like the BlackBerry Priv, or a phone that will protect you from government snooping like Silent Circle's Blackphone.

 Keep this page bookmarked, as we'll update it when another worthy contender is launched.